asebak/embeddedlinux-jvmdebugger-intellij/README.md

   - Custom Run and Debug configurations for your hardware board.
   - Works cross platforms on the host machine whether that is Windows, Linux or Mac platforms.
   - Smart and rapid deployment algorithm deploy only changed files on the remote device.
-  - Project Templates and integration with PI4J https://github.com/Pi4J/pi4j/ specifically for the Raspberry Pi I or II.
+  - Project Templates and integration with PI4J https://github.com/Pi4J/pi4j/ specifically for the Raspberry Pi I, II, or III.
   - Easily integratable with various kernels: Debian, Yocto Project, etc.